Image

 Dassault Rafale

 When several European countries jointly developed a fourth generation fighter that resulted in the Eurofighter Typhoon, France took its own path.
 However, the Rafale has quite a similar configuration: it has two engines, a delta wings with canards and a big single vertical stabiliser.
 The canards are placed behind the cockpit and have no dihedral.
 Below are the two oval shaped air intakes, diagonally attached to the side of the fuselage.
-The fuselage is cruved inward here.
+The fuselage is curved inward here.
 This is one of the main recognition points of the Dassault Rafale.

 The fuselage of the Rafale had to be curved below the canopy to make room for the oval air intakes.